cwurld/django_tracker/README.rst

     {% load django_tracker_tags %}
     ...

-    {% if view|show_django_tracker %}
+    {% if request|show_django_tracker %}
         <li><a href="{% url 'django_tracker:stats_selector' %}">Tracker</a></li>
     {% endif %}

-Where "view" is the context variable provided by most Django Class Based Views (CBV).
-If you are not using CBV, you will need to provide this context variable.
+Where "request" is the context variable provided by 'django.core.context_processors.request'.
 If you are wondering about the somewhat odd form of this code, see: `Stackoverflow <http://stackoverflow.com/questions/19998912/django-templatetag-return-true-or-false>`_

 Tracker Demo